 SAU institutional aid (such as academic scholarships) does not apply to the Scholars’ Semester in Oxford.
-SAU students can apply for the SOCSOF grant and use their CCS benefit (if eligible).
+SAU students can apply for the SOCSOF grant and use their university discount (if eligible).
 The Gilman Scholarship may also help fund the experience for students who are US citizens and Pell grant recipients.
 Please see the CCS office for program cost details.

 NOTE: Students who are Pell Grant recipients and U.S. citizens may apply for the Gilman Scholarship (up to $5,000).
 Attend a Gilman workshop with the CCS Director to learn how to apply for the scholarship.

 To learn your next steps toward participating in this program, get an application from the CCS office and attend an International Semester workshop for important details in your planning.